elehcimd/mltraq/mkdocs/benchmarks/speed.md

 For each experiment, we report the time in seconds (s).
 The reported results are averaged on `10` independent runs running in the foreground without parallelization.
 The plots report the performance varying the number of experiments, runs, and values, with aggregates by method.

-References and instructions to reproduce the results, as well as more details on the setup, can be found in the notebooks [Benchmarks rev1](https://github.com/elehcimd/mltraq/blob/devel/notebooks/07%20Tracking%20speed%20-%20Benchmarks%20rev1.ipynb) (`float`) and [Benchmarks 2](https://github.com/elehcimd/mltraq/blob/fixes/notebooks/08%20Tracking%20speed%20-%20Benchmarks%202.ipynb) (`NumPy`).
+References and instructions to reproduce the results, as well as more details on the setup, can be found in the notebooks [Benchmarks rev1](https://github.com/elehcimd/mltraq/blob/devel/notebooks/07%20Tracking%20speed%20-%20Benchmarks%20rev1.ipynb) (`float` scalars) and [Benchmarks 2](https://github.com/elehcimd/mltraq/blob/fixes/notebooks/08%20Tracking%20speed%20-%20Benchmarks%202.ipynb) (`NumPy` arrays).

 !!!
 Question "How can we improve this analysis?"
     In comparative analyses, there are always many nuances and little details that can make a big difference.
 You can [open a discussion](https://github.com/elehcimd/mltraq/discussions) to ask questions or create a change request on the [issue tracker](https://github.com/elehcimd/mltraq/issues) if you find any issues.
 There might be ways to tune the methods to improve their performance that we missed or other solutions worth considering